iamdhakrey/rustycord/docs/getting-started/installation.md

     **Only use for learning, experimentation, and development.** Do not deploy bots using this library to production environments.

 !!! note "Development Status"
     This library is actively being developed.
 While basic functionality works, many features are missing or incomplete.
-Check the [GitHub repository](https://github.com/iamdhakrey/rustcord) for the latest status.
+Check the [GitHub repository](https://github.com/iamdhakrey/rustycord) for the latest status.

 ## Prerequisites

-Before installing RustCord, make sure you have:
+Before installing rustycord, make sure you have:

 - **Rust 1.70.0 or later** - [Install Rust](https://rustup.rs/)
 - **Git** - For cloning repositories